 At least I certainly think so!
 Honestly, the idea of magic without personal gain has never made much sense to me.
 I mean, awesome universal power but I’m not supposed to use it to create an awesome life for myself?
 What’s the point?!
 Sure I could use it to help the planet and make the people around me happy but this isn’t an either-or situation.
 I can have BOTH!
 It’s not like if I make my own life amazing I’ll run out of magical juice before I can do spells for my loved ones.
 In fact, I would argue that focusing on improving your own life first gives you vastly MORE resources to work with when you’re trying to help those around you!
 Wouldn’t you feel more prepared to work some juicy, badass magic if you’re happy, healthy, secure, and not stressed out all the time?
 I know I do!

 Looking at this on a more mundane level, if we’re always neglecting ourselves to focus on the people around us, we’re actually doing them a disservice.
 By not taking care of ourselves, we’re unwittingly making our well-being the responsibility of the people around us.
-If you’re not taking care of you, the people who love you are going to worry, put in a lot more effort, and drain themselves trying to take care of you.
+If you’re not taking care of yourself, the people who love you are going to worry, put in a lot more effort, and drain themselves trying to take care of you.
 That’s pretty much the opposite of what you were going for.
-That’s not to say that having people take care of you is bad, it’s definitely not, but it’s also not ideal to be entirely dependent on other people for your wellbeing.
+That’s not to say that having people take care of you is bad, it’s definitely not, but it’s also not ideal to be entirely dependent on other people for your well-being.
 Giving to yourself first and meeting your own needs means that the people who love you can stress less AND you’ll have more to give to other people when you’re not at the end of your rope all the time.

 This next idea is something that is not said nearly enough and is believed even less.
 We do not exist on this planet to be miserable.
 No, I mean it, that is literally not the point of us existing on this planet.
-People do not exist to be born, spend their lives miserable and then die.
-We come here to create, to expand and grow ourselves, to build relationships and experience love, to innovate, and to learn.
+People do not exist to be born, spend their lives miserable, and then die.
+We come here to create, expand and grow ourselves, to build relationships and experience love, to innovate, and to learn.
 That’s what nature is all about!
 And do you know what makes a particularly bad environment to do those things?
 Being miserable.
-In fact, I could make a pretty solid case for the fact that by not doing everything in your power to get out of misery and into a life that makes you blindingly happy you’re directly working against your own nature and your cosmic reason for existing.
+In fact, I could make a pretty solid case for the fact that by not doing everything in your power to get out of misery and into a life that makes you blindingly happy you’re directly working against your own spiritual progression and your cosmic reason for existing!

 We have magic for a reason!
-It’s no accident that we showed up here on this plant with the ability to change our worlds using intention, thought, and emotion.
+It’s no accident that we showed up here on this planet with the ability to change our worlds using intention, thought, and emotion.
 We’re here to use these abilities!
 And our happiness is the neon sign pointing the way.
 Think of it this way, pain and unhappiness are a sign from our bodies or minds that something is wrong.
 It’s how our minds communicate to us that we are in a situation that is bad for us.
 Much like touching a hot stove causes you to jerk your hand away, unhappiness is designed to have the same reaction.
 You are supposed to move away from your unhappiness.
-This means that your happiness, your joy, is meant to guide you away from the things that are bad for you into greater growth and wellbeing.
+This means that your happiness, your joy, is meant to guide you away from the things that are bad for you into greater growth and well-being.
 You are supposed to follow your joy!

 (As a side note, it’s important to mention here that in many cases the best way to get AWAY from pain, particularly mental pain, is not to move directly away from it but through it.
 This is why therapy is such an excellent option, it guides us through the pain and out the other side to happiness.
 Please do not think that running away from your pain is the same thing as running toward your happiness.
 Pursuing growth and happiness as a bonded pair is always healthiest.)

 All of this is to say that using magic to make yourself happy and improve your own life is a GOOD thing.
 Your happiness and well-being can only make the world a happier and more whole place for all of us to live so please don’t relegate yourself to misery simply because someone told you that you couldn’t use magic for your own personal gain.
-You absolutely can and you should use every tool at your disposal to create the life of your dreams and become the badass, magical, happy as hell person that you’re ready to become.
+You absolutely can and you should use every tool at your disposal to create the life of your dreams and become the badass, magical, happy-as-hell person that you’re ready to become.